Ajax

 👧 Kid Friendly

-Ajax has met kids aged 4–6 both on walks and in the home.
-He enjoys receiving pets from them, but he is still a young, excitable dog and isn’t fully aware of his size or body.
-He could easily knock small children over when excited.
+He has met children aged 4–6 both on walks and at home.
+He enjoys gentle pets, but as a young, enthusiastic dog, he can be unaware of his size and may accidentally knock small children over when excited.

 🦮 Leash Skills

 Ajax is doing wonderfully on leash.
-He loves being outside, so his pace can be quick and he may pull toward interesting scents.
-Once he settles into a rhythm, his pulling decreases noticeably.
-He is very responsive to leash guidance and will follow gentle directional cues.
-He has also enjoyed light jogs on leash and seems comfortable with a faster pace.
+His excitement for the outdoors can make his pace quick, and he may pull toward interesting scents, but once he settles, his pulling decreases significantly.
+He responds very well to gentle guidance and directional cues.
+He has also enjoyed light jogs and seems comfortable at a faster pace.

 🚻 House Trained

-Ajax is fully house trained and sleeps through the night without interruption (typically from 9 p.m. to 7 a.m.).
+Ajax is fully house trained and sleeps through the night (approximately 9 p.m. to 7 a.m.).

 🍖 Food & Training